Alir3z4/aur-pkgs/README.md

 Issues/Bugs
 ===========
-If you find any issue or bug or whatever that would broke the pkg, of course the best place to report is tha pkg's comments itself at AUR
+If you find any issue or bug or whatever that would break the package, of course the best place to report is tha packages's comment section itself at AUR.